mpacer/pycon2017/pycon.md

 Old versions of pip will gladly ignore this metadata.

-And will install incompatible versions.
+This will result in installing incompatible versions.

 ----

-# Failures modes
+# Defensive packaging

 Handle everything that can happen, then deal with everything that can't.